JoseCaliz/ds4a_project_dash/README.md

 ## Hybrid model for Crime Probability Estimation

-The Hybrid model for Crime Probability Estimation is based on Time Series forecasting using Prophet (https://facebook.github.io/prophet/) and probability estimation using Multinomial Naive Bayes.
+The Hybrid model for Crime Probability Estimation is based on Time Series forecasting using Prophet (https://facebook.github.io/prophet/) and probability estimation using Multinomial Naive Bayes (https://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.MultinomialNB.html).
 Training procedure and evaluation details can be found in `models` folder.

 ## Web App

+Web were developed using flask and dash using CSS to customize all related aspects like colors and the way the items are displayed to ensure a good user experience.
+Dashboard scripts are available at `pages` folder.